weaverwhale/ai-sdk-playground/README.md

-# AI SDK Chatbot with Tools
+# AI SDK Chatbot with Tools & Deep Search

 A simple chatbot application built with React and the AI SDK that demonstrates using tools to get location information, weather data, and the current time.